olanuges90/containerized-flask/README.md

 5. Create an ECS service
      - Create Service:
        - Navigate to Clusters, click on Clusters and select the created Cluster.
-       - Select Service and click Create, select the Task Definiton Family created.
+       - Select Service and click Create, select the Task Definition Family created.
        - Assign a Service name.
        - Select "Replica" as Service type.
-       - Type "2" as Desired Task (We need 2 containers to handle traffic spike).
+       - Choose "2" as Desired Task (We need 2 containers to handle traffic spike).
      - Network Configuration:
        - Create a New Security Group.
        - Select "All TCP" as Type and Source as "Anywhere".